How to Win at Roulette

 Roulette odds are paid out at their true value in the absence of any zeroes.
 For example, there are 18 red numbers and 18 black numbers on the wheel, so your odds of hitting a red number with no zeroes would be 18 to 18, or 1 to 1.
 A straight bet on the number 11 has one number that will be a winner (11) and 35 that won't, so your odds of succeeding on this straight bet are 35 to 1.
 These are the payouts you receive on these bets when playing roulette.

 These are not the true odds you are getting on each spin due to the zeroes on the wheel.
 With one zero on the wheel, your odds of hitting an even-money bet like odd/even or red/black decrease to 19 to 18.
-Two zeroes makes it 20 to 18, and three zeroes makes it 21 to 18.
+Two zeroes make it 20 to 18, and three zeroes make it 21 to 18.
 This discrepancy in your payout and the actual odds is how the house edge, or casino advantage, is determined.

 The house edge is the same on every inside bet and outside bet available on the table: